rtenshi/mQuery/README.md

   }
 }
 ```
+<a href="https://jsfiddle.net/rtenshi/rnL66af4/">jsFiddle example</a> (by the jsFiddle is not automatic fired, you can see a production example <a href="http://rlima.de/mquery/"> hier</a> using the same code as in the jsFiddle.

 (the 'xs' is to symbolize the xs size from bootstrap, but any text can be used as anchor for the javascript)
 The real font-family should be bounded at the body bounded.